Infectious bursal disease virus (IBDV)

 What we’re doing

 The impacted farms are under biosecurity controls to manage the risk of the virus spreading.
-Industry sampling of layer and meat chicken farms nationwide has been completed, and preliminary results are expected in October.
-Biosecurity New Zealand is now working with the egg and poultry industries to understand what control or eradication measures are available.
+Industry sampling of layer and meat chicken farms nationwide continues.
+All PIANZ and EPF member farms have been tested and no evidence has been found of IBDV-1.
+Testing has begun of non-member farms and preliminary results are expected in April 2020.
+Biosecurity New Zealand is working with the egg and poultry industries to understand what control or eradication measures are available.

 Prevention and treatment of infectious bursal disease